 The watch is also capable of displaying (and recording) cadence data.
 Although it does not have a metronome for the exercises, it is quite useful when training a certain running cadence.
 In addition, in competition, it will also serve to see if your technique is getting worse due to accumulated fatigue.
 And once the activity is synchronized you will be able to see the cadence graph.

-The recording of GPS data is of variable interval, storing a GPS point in a period of time that the clock estimates as correct.
+The GPS data recording is of variable interval, storing a GPS point in a period of time that the watch estimates as correct.
 This is called "smart recording".

 A few years ago it made more sense because of the limited memory that the devices had, but that limit is not found today.
 Despite that, it is still used in the most basic watches, partly to differentiate performance from the higher models, but also to display a more stable instantaneous rhythm on the screen.